 Preparing for life with a newborn

 While your little one is busy growing at lightning speed on the inside, you may be starting to think about their early weeks on the outside.

-Knowing a bit about what to expect when you first start breastfeeding can help you feel more prepared.
 We also have advice on the breastfeeding essentials, like nursing bras and maternity pillows, which can make the early days of breastfeeding a bit easier.

 Some women choose to express colostrum in the final weeks of pregnancy or want to start pumping milk after the birth.
 This can be done through hand expressing, but you may find it easier to use a pump – check out our latest reviews of manual and electric breast pumps for help on how to choose the best one for you.

 Time for a holiday?

 At the end of the second trimester, some first-time parents-to-be plan to go away for a final holiday as a couple (also known as a babymoon).

 If you’re looking to go abroad when pregnant, check with your airline to see if they have any restrictions for pregnant women.
 They usually allow you to travel up until you’re around 32 to 36 weeks pregnant, if you’re healthy and not carrying multiples, and you’ll likely need a letter from your doctor confirming you’re fit to fly.

 When in the air, make sure you use support socks and get up and move around the plane every half an hour or so, as you’re at a higher risk of deep vein thrombosis when you’re pregnant.